elastisys/compliantkubernetes-apps/migration/README.md

     - are written for every major and minor version and placed in a subdirectory of the migration directory with the name `main/`,
         - during release this is promoted to the next release series `vX.Y/`,
     - are written to be idempotent and usable no matter which patch version you are upgrading from and to,
-    - are documented in `main/README.md` to be able to run them manually,
+    - are written to target either all versions or one version of Welkin,
     - are divided into prepare and apply steps:
         - Prepare steps:
             - are placed in the `prepare/` directory,